abgit/myfw/README.md

 });
 ```

-To execute previous 'somearg' cron, we only need to load file and specify 'somearg' in command line:
+To execute previous `somearg` cron, we only need to load file and specify `somearg` in command line:
 `/bin/usr/php file.php somearg`.

 hello world